zeroasiccorp/switchboard/examples/umiram/README.md

 ```

 near the top of `test.py`.  switchboard queues are not automatically deleted, so it's important to make sure that any old queues are cleared out before launching a new simulation.
 Sometimes it is convenient to auto-delete queues as part of the teardown process for a verification environment.

+## Makefile

+The `Makefile` is a simple convenience wrapper over the Python script.
+You may also notice that `test.py` can be invoked with `make cpp`, which demonstrates switchboard's C++ interface.
+That interface will be the subject of a future tutorial.